“… anything you say can and will be used against you in a court of law… you have a right to remain silent… you have a right to an attorney.”

 A domestic partner is anyone with whom you currently or have previously lived, anyone with whom you have had a child, and can be extended to include any person involved in the domestic relations of anyone with whom an altercation occurs.

-If you are convicted of possession of drugs, selling drugs, distribution of drugs or manufacturing of drugs, you may be barred from receiving Federal financial aid.
+For young people, and for anyone else in Wisconsin who is considering going back to school, please know that a conviction for a drug-related offense can adversely impact your ability to receive financial aid.
+Indeed, if you are convicted of possession of drugs, selling drugs, distribution of drugs or manufacturing of drugs, you may be barred from receiving Federal financial aid.

 Under Wisconsin laws, an adult’s criminal record is publicly available on the Wisconsin Consolidated Court Automatic Program’s website, which is often referred to as CCAP.
 Dismissed charges may also appear.
 With the exception of traffic violations by person over 16 years of age, juvenile records are not available on CCAP.